David Wright to be activated on September 25, l...

 David Wright to be activated on September 25, likely to retire at season’s end

-He will start at third base on Saturday, September 29.
-It will probably be his final game.
+David Wright will start at third base for the Mets on Saturday, September 29 and it will all but likely be his final game.

 Tweets